 A written statement of your right to cancel the contract within three business days (if you sign the document at home).

-How can you find a reputable contractor?
+How can you find a reputable general contractor?

-Verify Insurance: Ensure that the contractor is insured.
+Ensure that the contractor is insured.
 Confirm that they have liability insurance to protect both you and their workers.

-Get Multiple Bids: Obtain detailed written estimates from different contractors.
+Obtain detailed written estimates from different contractors.
 Compare the scope of work, materials, labor costs, and project timelines.
 Be cautious of bids that are significantly lower than the others, as they may indicate subpar quality or hidden costs.

-Check References: Ask the contractor for a list of references from previous storm repair projects.
+Ask the contractor for a list of references from previous storm repair projects.
 Contact these references to inquire about their experiences with the contractor, the quality of work, and whether the project was completed on time and within budget.

-Inquire About Permits: Ensure the contractor is knowledgeable about local building codes and permitting requirements.
+Ensure the contractor is knowledgeable about local building codes and permitting requirements.
 They should be willing to handle the permitting process for you.

-Review the Contract: Carefully review the contract, ensuring it includes all the necessary details, such as the scope of work, materials to be used, a project timeline, payment schedule, and warranty information.
+Carefully review the contract, ensuring it includes all the necessary details, such as the scope of work, materials to be used, a project timeline, payment schedule, and warranty information.
 Don't proceed without a written and signed contract.

-Communication and Professionalism: Pay attention to the contractor's communication and professionalism.
+Pay attention to the contractor's communication and professionalism.
 A reputable contractor should be responsive, open to your questions and concerns, and clear in their communication.

-Trust Your Instincts: If you have any doubts or feel uncomfortable with a contractor, it's best to continue your search for a more suitable and trustworthy option.
+If you have any doubts or feel uncomfortable with a contractor, it's best to continue your search for a more suitable and trustworthy option.

-Get Everything in Writing: Before work begins, make sure all details, including changes to the project, are documented in writing.
+Before work begins, make sure all details, including changes to the project, are documented in writing.
 This helps avoid misunderstandings and disputes later.

 Questions?
 We're here to help.